Incremental Computing

 - Source table historical versions exceed Time Travel retention period

-- Dynamic Table SQL definition has changed
+- The Dynamic Table SQL definition has changed

 Applicable Scenarios